A part-time seasonal job can be a great way to make some extra cash, or simply get your foot in the door of a great company.

-Let everyone you know that you’re in the market for work.
+Tell everyone you know that you’re in the market for work.
 The best job leads often come from someone you know.

-7. Be ready to commit
+6. Be ready to commit

-8. Be available
+7. Be available

-9. Say thanks
+8. Say thanks

 After you’ve applied, remember to follow up by checking in with the person who interviewed you to say thank you.
-“If there’s not an immediate opening, don’t be a pest, but try to keep tabs on hiring plans,” AARP says.
-You want to be top-of-mind if they are hiring later.
+This can help strengthen a relationship that might lead to a job down the road.

-10. Beware holiday job scams
+9. Beware holiday job scams

 It’s sad but true that con artists work overtime on the holidays.
 Don’t fall for “jobs” that require you to pay an application fee or a training fee or some other fee in order to get hired.
-(Read Don’t Get Scrooged by These 20 Holiday Scams.)

-11. Give it all you’ve got
+10. Give it all you’ve got

 Attitude is everything.
-Whether you are looking to be hired on permanently and want to impress the boss or just making some extra money for the short term, your willingness to jump in and give yourself to the work will score you points and make the job more fun.
+Whether you are looking to be hired on permanently and want to impress the boss or just making some extra money for the short-term, your willingness to jump in will score you points and make the job more fun.